RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 Here is the output from the first step.
-After that I'm going to inverting the colors, the result of inverting the colors will make the image all white but all holes in the image will be paint as black, so now we can search for black pixels to count the holes.
+After that I'm going to inverting the colors, the result of inverting the colors will make the image all white but all holes in the image will be painted as black, so now we can search for black pixels to count the holes.

 <br />
 <div style="text-align:center;">